Olatubosun/rocksdb.docs/PlainTable-Format.md

 See comments of the two functions in [`include/rocksdb/table.h`](https://github.com/facebook/rocksdb/blob/master/include/rocksdb/table.h) for explanation to the parameters.

-`NewPlainTableFactory()` creates plain table factory for plain tables with hash-based index using key prefixes.
+`NewPlainTableFactory()` creates a plain table factory for plain tables with hash-based index using key prefixes.
 It is what `PlainTable` is optimized for.

 While `NewTotalOrderPlainTableFactory()` doesn't require a prefix extractor and uses a totally binary index.
 This function is mainly to make `PlainTable` feature-complete.
 We haven't yet highly optimized query performance in this case.